FXSSI.OrderBook Screenshots (8)

 Here are some of the OrderBook indicator features:

-Cast time.
-The panel shows the time of the current cast.
+Snapshot time.
+The panel shows the time of the current OrderBook snapshot.
 It’s actually the time when the data was last updated.
 If the label is blue, the history navigation mode is enabled.

 History navigation.
-The indicator allows you to navigate the history of casts.
-The history depth depends on the selected subscription plan.
+The indicator allows you to navigate the history of snapshots.
+The maximum history depth depends on the selected subscription plan.

 Red cross mark.
-A cross mark on top of the candlestick chart indicates the price and time at which the Order Book cast was made.
-It is also used to rewind the history of casts.
+A cross mark on top of the candlestick chart indicates the price and time at which the Order Book snapshot was made.
+It is also used to rewind the history of snapshots.

 Fast access to data.
 Switch between modes using the buttons on the indicator panel.
 You don't have to go to the indicator settings to change the type of the displayed data.